AUAP/AP2018/class04/class04.md

  - "rendering cross-syndication more scalable" (p.
 12)
  - Within the like economy, data and numbers have performative and productive capacities, they can generate user affects, enact more activities and thus multiply themselves (p.
 13)

+---
+#### Afterclass thoughts
+- Good question in asking the difference between == and ===, as it relates to type checking and stricter checking.
+See: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators and http://longgoldenears.blogspot.dk/2007/09/triple-equals-in-javascript.html

+- Students are interested in both of the text, perhaps they find it is something very related to their daily life?

+- Good to have two browsers in your computer e.g chrome and firefox, Safari is not working for web cam checking.

+- Student talks also about the social credit system in China but surprisingly not many of them have heard of great firewall in China.